CrzRabbit/enev/README.md

-# enev
+#Note: This program should run with python3.5

-# This is the deployment manual.
+#This is the deployment manual.

 1. clone code
 cd ~
 sudo mkdir GameServer